 Exploring Whether or Not Personal Loans Are Bad

 Personal loans are a type of lending instrument offered through banks, credit unions, and online lenders.
-They’re paid back, with interest, in installments, and there are few limitations to how the loan funds can be used.
+They’re paid back, with interest, in installments, and there are few limitations on how the loan funds can be used.
 They’re also typically unsecured, meaning you don’t have to put up any property as collateral for the loan.

 A personal loan is an important financial tool if you can find one from a reputable lender at a reasonable interest rate, and you can commit to making loan payments on time.
-However, if you only qualify for a loan with a high-interest rate or you feel you may have trouble paying it back, you may want to think twice before applying.
+However, if you only qualify for a loan with a high interest rate or you feel you may have trouble paying it back, you may want to think twice before applying.

 Are Personal Loans Bad?